AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

 });
 ```

-In-memory token cache is not suitable for production.
+MSAL's in-memory token cache is not suitable for production.
 In production, you should serialize and persist the token cache.
 Depending on the type of application, you have several alternatives:

 * Desktop apps, headless apps (public client): Use [MSAL Node Extensions](../../../extensions/msal-node-extensions/README.md), which provide persistence solutions on Windows, Linux and Mac OS
-* Web apps, web APIs, daemon apps (confidential client): Use the [distributed token caching](#performance-and-security) pattern to persist the cache on your choice of storage environment (Redis, MongoDB, SQL databases etc.)
+* Web apps, web APIs, daemon apps (confidential client): Use the [distributed token caching](#performance-and-security) pattern to persist the cache in your choice of storage environment (Redis, MongoDB, SQL databases etc. -keep in mind that you can use these in tandem *e.g.* a Redis cache as a first layer of persistence, and a SQL database as a second, more stable persistence layer)

-## Token schema
+## Token cache schema

-MSAL Node's token schema is compatible with other MSALs.
+MSAL Node's cache schema is compatible with other MSALs.
 By default, MSAL's cache is not partitioned: all authentication artifacts by all users are located in a single cache blob, grouped by the type of the authentication artifact (see also: [cache.json](../cache.json)).

 ```json
 {